inkognitro/oas-tszod-gen/README.md

 This request handler implementation requires a custom `stringifyQueryParams` function to convert an object of type `QueryParams` into a `string`.
-At time of writing this, the [qs](https://www.npmjs.com/package/qs) package is the most commonly used library for such tasks and is therefore recommended.
+At time of writing this, the [qs](https://www.npmjs.com/package/qs) package is the most commonly used library for such tasks and therefore recommended.
 Creating a FetchApiRequestHandler instance comes with the following two steps.

 Install the [qs](https://www.npmjs.com/package/qs) library like so: